Shutterstock Inc. (SSTK) Beta Value: Understanding the Market Risk - News Heater

-The price-to-earnings ratio for Shutterstock Inc. (NYSE: SSTK) is above average at 22.10x.
+The price-to-earnings ratio for Shutterstock Inc. (NYSE: SSTK) is above average at 20.48x.
 The 36-month beta value for SSTK is also noteworthy at 1.19.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023